View Curriculum Vitae

 Professor Terry Nardin is Professor of Political Science and Director of the Common Curriculum at Yale-NUS.
 He was previously Professor in the NUS Department of Political Science, Distinguished Professor at the University of Wisconsin in Milwaukee, and Professor at the State University of New York in Buffalo.
 He has a BA in Philosophy from New York University and a PhD in Political Science (International Relations) from Northwestern University.

-Professor Nardin has been a Rockefeller Foundation Humanities Fellow and Visiting Canterbury Fellow at the University of Canterbury in Christchurch, New Zealand.
+Prof Nardin has been a Rockefeller Foundation Humanities Fellow and Visiting Canterbury Fellow at the University of Canterbury in Christchurch, New Zealand.
 He has also held visiting appointments in the School of Social Science at the Institute for Advanced Study in Princeton and at the Center for European Studies at Harvard University.

 His faculty leadership positions at NUS have included serving as head of the Political Science Department, chair of the University Mid-Term Academic Review Committee for Humanities and Social Sciences, and a member of the University Promotion and Tenure Committee, University Research Benchmarking Consultative Committee for Humanities and Social Sciences, Faculty of Arts and Social Sciences Faculty Research Validation Committee, and University Teaching Excellence Committee.
 At Yale-NUS, he has been a member of the Academic and Appointments Committees, Common Curriculum External Review Panel, Faculty Affairs Committee, and President Search Committee, as well as course facilitator for Philosophy and Political Thought 2.